franmoga/web-personal/content/home/talks.md

 # This section displays recent talks from `content/talk/`.

-widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 4  # Order that this section will appear.

 title = "Recent & Upcoming Talks"
 subtitle = ""